-- 14.3 Save where this power has been delegated to the Monitoring Officer by the Constitution, changes to the following Parts of the Constitution (other than renumbering where necessary) can only be approved by the full Council: - 14.3.1 Part 1 Summary and Explanation - 14.3.2 Part 2 Articles - 14.3.3 Part 3 Responsibility for Functions, Procedures and Delegation of Powers - 14.3.4 Part 3A Council Meeting Procedure Rules
+- 14.3 Save where this power has been delegated to the Monitoring Officer by the Constitution including by paragraph 14.5 below, changes to the following Parts of the Constitution can only be approved by the Full Council: - 14.3.1 Part 1 Summary and Explanation - 14.3.2 Part 2 Articles - 14.3.3 Part 3 Responsibility for Functions, Procedures and Delegation of Powers - 14.3.4 Part 3A Council Meeting Procedure Rules

-14.3.5 Part 3B - The Full Council 14.3.6 The Functions set out in Parts 3C, 3D, 3E, 3F, 3G, 3H, 3Ia, 3Ib, 3Ic, 3Id, 3J and 3K (the Committees can change their own procedures and they can changes their own delegation of powers to Sub-Committees &/or Officers).
-14.3.7 Part 3Z - Officers 14.3.8 Part 3Zb - Statutory Officers 14.3.9 Part 4D - The Contract Procedure Rules 14.3.10 Part 4E - The Corporate Governance Statement 14.3.11 Part 4F and Part 4G - Disciplinary Procedures for Chief Officers and Statutory Officers 14.3.12 Part 4H - The Financial Regulations 14.3.13 Part 4I - The Officer Employment Rules 14.3.14 Part 5A - Code of Conduct for Councillors 14.3.15 Part 5C - Protocol for Councillor/Officer Relations 14.3.16 Part 5D - Councillors' Code regarding Gifts & Hospitality 14.3.17 Part 5E - Councillors' Planning Code of Conduct 14.3.18 Part 6 - Councillors Allowance Scheme 4.4 the other parts of the Constitution may be approved by the full Council or
+14.3.5 Part 3B - The Full Council 14.3.6 The Functions set out in Parts, 3D, 3E, 3F, 3G, 3H, 3Ia, 3Ib, 3Ic, 3Id, 3J and 3R (the Committees can change their own procedures and they can change their own delegation of powers to Sub-Committees and/or Officers).
+14.3.7 Part 3Z - Officers 14.3.8 Part 3Zb - Statutory Officers 14.3.9 Part 4D - The Contract Procedure Rules 14.3.10 Part 4E - The Corporate Governance Statement 14.3.11 Part 4F and Part 4G - Disciplinary Procedures for Chief Officers and Statutory Officers 14.3.12 Part 4H - The Financial Regulations 14.3.13 Part 4I - The Officer Employment Rules 14.3.14 Part 5A - Code of Conduct for Councillors 14.3.15 Part 5C - Protocol for Councillor/Officer Relations 14.3.16 Part 5D - Councillors' Code regarding Gifts & Hospitality 14.3.17 Part 5E - Councillors' Planning Code of Conduct 14.3.18 Part 6 - Councillors Allowance Scheme

-- 1 such other Committee or Officer as shall have delegated responsibility for such function. - 14.5 The Monitoring Officer shall have the power to amend any part of this Constitution where such change is consequential upon a change in legislation or a change in the officer structure.
-In this case, the Monitoring Officer shall report such change to the next ordinary meeting of the full Council.
+- 14.4 Changes to the other parts of the Constitution may be approved by -Full Council or such other Committee, Cabinet Member or officer as shall have authority to do so. - 14.5 The Monitoring Officer shall have the power to amend any part of this Constitution where such change is consequential upon a change in legislation, reflects a change in fact (such as a change in officer structure), applies best practice, involves renumbering or rectifies errors and inconsistencies.
+The Monitoring Officer may, at their discretion, report any such change to the next ordinary meeting of Full Council.